Zemestun (2018) (زمستون) – for SATB choir a cappella (7′)

--Commissioned and premiered by the VocalEssence Ensemble Singers (Phillip Brunelle, cond.) at ICEhouse, as part of the VocalEssence ReMix Program which is funded by the Jerome Foundation.
+-Commissioned by the VocalEssence Ensemble Singers (Phillip Brunelle, cond.) as part of the VocalEssence ReMix Program which is funded by the Jerome Foundation.

 This traditional Persian poem for Wintertime reflects on the cold season in the north of Iran.
 In my setting, I have chosen to set the work from the perspective of my father, from South Iran, experiencing snow for the first time.
 He lived in Abadan, a small coastal town right on the border of Iraq, for his whole childhood, and first witnessed snowfall when he was 21, traveling to Tehran to serve his mandatory military duty.
 I still remember vividly his descriptions of this special time in his life, his eyes glazed with nostalgia and roses for his homeland and a seldom snow-encounter for a boy from Abadan.